Regularization estimates of the Landau-Coulomb diffusion: Introduction and main result

-The proof of Theorem \ref{main thm} follows from two steps.
+The proof of Theorem \ref{main thm} can be divided in two stages.
 In the first one we show a $L^1 \to L^p$ gain of integrability for $u$, solution to (\ref{P1}).
-The second step includes a De Giorgi iteration that covers the $L^p \to L^\infty$ jump.
+This is possible thanks to the nonlinear Sobolev inequality involving $A[u]$ discovered by Gressmann, Krieger and Strain \cite{GreKriStr2012} and which captures the strong regularization effects of the Dirichlet form associated to $A[u]$ -- this is explained in Section \ref{sec:Lp gain}.
+The second stage is a proof in the style of De Giorgi-Nash-Moser theory, which we use to obtain the $L^p \to L^\infty$ part of the estimate -- this is the content of Section \ref{sec:De Giorgi}.
 The combination of these two steps yields (\ref{main result}).
+Some preparatory lemmas are discussed in the next Section \ref{sec:technical lemmas}.